metabase/metabase/docs/developers-guide/driver-changelog.md

   - The `metabase.driver.sql.util.unprepare/unprepare-value` method has been replaced by the new method `metabase.driver.sql.query-processor/inline-value`.
 The signatures of these two functions are the same, and you should be able to simply change the all of your `unprepare-value` implementations to `inline-value` instead.
+See [PR #45008](https://github.com/metabase/metabase/pull/45008) for examples of this change.

     For the time being, implementations of `unprepare-value` are used as implementations of `inline-value` automatically, but `unprepare-value` is slated for removal in 0.54.0.

+  - `metabase.driver.sql.query-processor/format-honeysql` is now a multimethod, mainly so you can bind `*compile-with-inline-parameters*` if you need to always compile without parameterization.

   - The dynamic variable `metabase.driver/*compile-with-inline-parameters*` (default `false`) has been added; drivers that can generate parameterized queries should look at its value in their implementation of `metabase.driver/mbql->native` and adjust their output accordingly.
-For `:sql`-based drivers, this is handled in the shared `metabase.driver.sql.query-processor` code, so you shouldn't need to adjust anything here.
-For `:sql` drivers that do not support JDBC-style parameterized queries you can implement `mbql->native`, bind `*compile-with-inline-parameters*` to something truthy, then call the default `:sql` implementation.
+For `:sql-jdbc`-based drivers that support parameterization, this is handled in the shared `metabase.driver.sql.query-processor` code, so you shouldn't need to adjust anything here.
+For `:sql` drivers that do not support JDBC-style parameterized queries you can implement `format-honeysql` and bind `*compile-with-inline-parameters*` as discussed above.
+See the `:athena` driver for an example of how to do this.

   - `metabase.driver.sql.util.unprepare/unprepare`, which took a parameterized SQL string and de-parameterized or "unprepared" it, has been removed.
 Instead, if you need a query with parameters spliced directly into the SQL,